c-viswanath/casino-royale-game/README.md

-# casino-royale-game
+# Casino Royale
-A short terminal based game based on python
+A short terminal based game based on python where you can try your luck , bet and earn credits.
+This game includes two mini-games called BLACKJACK and SLOT-MACHINE🎲💰 Rules are in the game🤖
+Enjoy Gaming!!